rapid7/metasploit-framework/documentation/modules/auxiliary/admin/kerberos/get_ticket.md

-## Vulnerable Application
+## Requesting tickets

-This module requests TGT/TGS tickets from the KDC.
-Two ACTIONS are available:
+The `auxiliary/admin/kerberos/get_ticket` module can be used to request TGT/TGS tickets from the KDC.

+The following ACTIONS are supported:

-- **TGT**: legally request a TGT from the KDC given a password, a NT hash or an encryption key.
+- **GET_TGT**: legally request a TGT from the KDC given a password, a NT hash or an encryption key.
 The resulting TGT will be cached.
-- **TGS**: legally request a TGS from the KDC given a password, a NT hash, an encryption key or a cached TGT.
+- **GET_TGS**: legally request a TGS from the KDC given a password, a NT hash, an encryption key or a cached TGT.
 If the TGT is not provided, it will request it the same way the "TGT action" does.
 The resulting TGT and the TGS will be cached.

-## Verification Steps
+## Module usage

 - Start `msfconsole`
 - Do: `use auxiliary/admin/kerberos/get_ticket`
 - Do: `run rhosts=<remote host> domain=<domain> user=<username> password=<password> action=GET_TGT`
-- **Verify** the TGT is correctly retrieved and stored in the loot
+- You should see that the TGT is correctly retrieved and stored in loot as well as the klist command
 - Try with the NT hash (`NTHASH` option) and the encryption key (`AESKEY` option) instead of the password
 - Do: `run rhosts=<remote host> domain=<domain> user=<username> password=<password> action=GET_TGS spn=<SPN>`
-- **Verify** the module uses the TGT in the cache and does not request a new one
+- You should see that the module uses the TGT in the cache and does not request a new one
-- **Verify** the TGS is correctly retrieved and stored in the loot
+- You should see TGS is correctly retrieved and stored in the loot
 - Do: `run rhosts=<remote host> domain=<domain> user=<username> password=<password> action=GET_TGS spn=<SPN> KrbUseCachedCredentials=false`
-- **Verify** the module does not use the TGT in the cache and requests a new one
+- You should see the module does not use the TGT in the cache and requests a new one
-- **Verify** both the TGT and the TGS are correctly retrieved and stored in the loot
+- You should see both the TGT and the TGS are correctly retrieved and stored in the loot
 - Try with the NT hash (`NTHASH` option) and the encryption key (`AESKEY` option) instead of the password

 ## Options